orbitdb-archive/orbit/README.md

 ## Changelog

 **master**
+- Components for rendering ipfs links, mentions and localhost links (TextMessage.js)
 - Add screenshots to the README and repo
 - Release UI source code
 - Possibility to have multiple channels open at one time
 - loading animation to channel.join
-- feature: notifications
+- Feature: notifications
 - recent channels (and settings?) read from locaStorage should be per user
-- bug: unfetched messages can end in another channel --> cancel fetching messages on leave#
+- Bug: unfetched messages can end in another channel --> cancel fetching messages on leave#
 - setup electron dev workflow
 - "New messages" notification broken on channels that have less than div.height messages
 - back to top button (overlay)